|Style||Fully Escorted & Guided

 Embark upon the Captain Cook Lunch Cruise.
 Enjoy the stunning view of Sydney Harbour, along with a comprehensive commentary on the history of such national iconic landmarks as The Sydney Harbor Bridge, The Sydney Opera House, Fort Denison and Rose Bay.
 After the cruise, enjoy a leisurely walk around Circular Quay and visit the Sydney Opera House for a one hour guided tour.
 Return to the hotel, or stay in the area and return on your own later in the day.
 Breakfast & lunch provided.

 Day 17: Sydney.
 Spend a final day of leisure in Sydney for independent sightseeing, browsing or shopping.
 Tonight, enjoy a farewell dinner at the Waterfront Restaurant.
 Built in 1839, the Waterfront restaurant is in the heart of Sydney and features magnificent views of the Opera House and harbor.
 The menu boasts a range of fresh Australian cuisine.
 Breakfast & dinner provided.

-Optional Excursion: Half-day tour to the Featherdale Wildlife Park.
+Optional Excursion: Featherdale Wildlife Park.
+Half-day tour to the Featherdale Wildlife Park.
 Located just 40 minutes from Sydney on what was once a poultry farm, the interactive wildlife experience found at Featherdale Wildlife Park allows you the opportunity to cuddle up to a koala or hand-feed a kangaroo.
 Featherdale Wildlife Park opened in 1972 and has won the best Major Tourist Attraction award in 2005 and 2009.
-This optional excursion can only be purchased locally.

 Day 18: Sydney/USA.
 Bid farewell to Sydney.
 Your memorable journey to Australia and New Zealand comes to an end as you transfer to the airport for your flight back to the USA.